-5. ASSESSMENT
+6. ASSESSMENT

 Administrative Law is a single course taught over a year.
-The class component of this course amounts to 40% of the final mark.
-One 3-hour paper will be written at the end of the year in November, which will account for the remaining 60% of the course mark.
-Students are assessed for the class work component (40% of the final mark) on the basis of different tasks.
+The class component of this course amounts to 50% of the final mark.
+One 3-hour paper will be written at the end of the year in November, which will account for the remaining 50% of the course mark.
+Students are assessed for the class work component (50% of the final mark) on the basis of different tasks.
 Tasks will be formative and summative in nature.
 The class work mark will consist of the following summative assessment components:

-• One long class test (written in June/July) Out of /40 • 2 assignments (one per semester) Each out of /20 • Discussion/problem question (one per Each out of /10 semester will be marked for summative assessment purposes) TOTAL 100 (converted to a class mark out of 40)
+One long class test (written in June/July) Out of /40 1 assignment (first semester) Each out of /20 1 test (second semester) Discussion/problem question (one per Each out of /10 semester for summative assessment purposes) TOTAL 100 (converted to a class mark out of 50)